zjapske/SolaDin/readme.txt

 ﻿This is a libary for arduino connecting to a Soladin 600 inverter Soladin 600 en Windmaster 500 inverters from mastervolt are basicly the same Connecting to windmaster is not tested.
-The libary uses the softerial libary to make a connection to the Soladin, leaving the hardware serial for programming and monitoring.
+The libary uses the softserial libary to make a connection to the Soladin, leaving the hardware serial for programming and monitoring.
 Libary made and tested on version 1.0 and 0.22